How to Fix Squeaky Brakes

 One of the most irritating sounds in the entire world is the sound of your brakes squeaking when you press the pedal.
 Plenty of us have heard it before, wondering if it could be an issue with the brakes themselves or if it’s just something that brakes do.
-Given the fact that not everyone has experience with basic car maintenance, we don’t always know how to tell when squeaky brakes are a serious issue.
+Often times, this sound comes when lightly pressing the pedal, or slowing down to a stop, usually at a stop light.
+Given the fact that not everyone has experience with basic car maintenance, we don’t always know how to tell when squeaky brakes are a serious issue, but the squeaks are almost always annoying to hear.

 Luckily, in most cases, squeaking brakes don’t indicate a huge issue.
 However, it can still be frustrating, as it feels like there is nothing you can do outside of waiting for it to stop or turning up the radio.
 On the off-chance it’s serious, you may be ignoring a problem that can become dangerous down the road.
 Thankfully, there are multiple reasons why your brakes may be squeaking and several ways you can fix them.